ESG after the Omnibus Proposal: Regulations market forces, and climate risk

 • Specialized roles (such as Chief Sustainability Officer) are on the rise.

-• Adoption of technology is accelerating: ESG data platforms, carbon accounting tools, and disclosure management systems are replacing spreadsheets.
-The use of AI in reporting has more than doubled in one year, reaching 28%.
+• Technology adoption is accelerating: ESG data platforms, carbon accounting tools, and disclosure management systems are replacing spreadsheets.
+AI use in reporting has more than doubled in a single year, reaching 28%.

-Takeaway for businesses: Market forces are making ESG reporting non-negotiable.
-Mid-market companies that treat transparency as an opportunity - not just an obligation - will gain access to capital, win supply chain contracts, and strengthen stakeholder trust.
+Market forces are making ESG reporting non-negotiable.
+Mid-market businesses that view transparency as an opportunity (not just an obligation) gain access to capital, win supply chain contracts, and strengthen stakeholder trust.

-If regulations set the baseline and markets accelerate adoption, climate risk defines the urgency.
-Climate change is no longer an abstract environmental issue - it is a direct business risk, shaping boardroom decisions and financial disclosures.
+If regulation provides the foundation and markets accelerate adoption, climate risk defines the urgency.
+Climate change is no longer an abstract environmental issue; it is a direct business risk shaping board decisions and financial disclosures.

 The planetary health check

-In 2025, the Potsdam Institute’s Planetary Boundaries Science Lab reported that 7 of 9 critical Earth system boundaries have been breached, up from six previously.
-Climate change is among the breached boundaries, alongside biosphere integrity and freshwater use - all showing worsening trends.
-More than three-quarters of Earth’s vital systems are now under acute stress.
-The message is clear: businesses cannot treat climate-related risks as distant concerns; they are here, and they are intensifying.
+In 2025, the Planetary Boundaries Science Lab at the Potsdam Institute reported that 7 of the 9 critical Earth system boundaries have been breached, up from six previously.
+Climate change is among the boundaries crossed, alongside biosphere integrity and freshwater use, all showing deteriorating trends.
+More than three-quarters of the Earth's vital systems are now under acute pressure.
+The message is clear: companies cannot treat climate-related risks as distant concerns; they are here and they are growing.

 Financial and operational impact

-For companies, climate risk is translating directly into financial statements.
-Physical climate impacts - heatwaves, droughts, floods - have damaged agriculture, disrupted supply chains, and increased infrastructure downtime across Europe.
-Globally, the first half of 2025 saw an estimated $162 billion in economic losses from natural catastrophes, continuing an upward trend.
-Insurers are raising premiums or retreating from high-risk areas, while banks are factoring climate scenarios into lending decisions.
-Ignoring climate risk now means facing higher operating costs, higher financing costs, and greater vulnerability.
+For businesses, climate risk translates directly into financial statements.
+Physical climate effects (heat waves, droughts, floods) have damaged agriculture, disrupted supply chains, and shut down infrastructure across Europe.
+Globally, economic losses from natural disasters in the first half of 2025 were estimated at $162 billion, a rising trend.
+Insurers are increasing premiums or withdrawing from high-risk areas, while banks are factoring climate scenarios into their lending decisions.
+Ignoring climate risk now means higher operating costs, higher financing costs, and greater vulnerability.

 In the Netherlands, climate-related impacts and costs are already material.
-Dutch industry is responsible for approximately €7 billion annually in climate and health damages, according to a study that monetized the external costs of emissions (air pollution, health impacts, etc.).
+Dutch industry is responsible for approximately €7 billion per year in climate and health damages, according to a study that monetized the external costs of emissions (air pollution, health effects, etc.).

-Furthermore, the Dutch financial sector is itself exposed: in a recent technical assessment, the IMF’s Netherlands: Financial Sector Assessment noted that the Dutch banking system faces both physical flood risk and transition risk - particularly in lending to firms in high-emission sectors.
+Furthermore, the Dutch financial sector itself is exposed: in a recent technical assessment, the IMF's Netherlands: Financial Sector Assessment noted that the Dutch banking system faces both physical flood risk and transition risks, particularly in loans to companies in high-emission sectors.

-These national examples show that climate risk is not a distant threat.
+These national examples show that climate risk is no distant threat.
 It is already affecting operating costs, reputational risk, and financial exposure for companies in the Netherlands.

 Transition risks

-Physical risks are only part of the story.
-Transition risks - regulatory changes, carbon pricing, technological disruption, and shifting consumer preferences - can be just as destabilizing.
+Physical risks are only part of the picture.
+Transition risks (regulatory changes, carbon pricing, technological disruption, and shifting consumer preferences) can be equally disruptive.
 Companies without credible transition plans risk stranded assets and shrinking markets.
-That’s why ESG reporting frameworks like the Task Force on Climate-related Financial Disclosures (TCFD) and the ISSB’s IFRS S2 climate standard place heavy emphasis on transition planning.
+This is why ESG reporting frameworks such as the Task Force on Climate-related Financial Disclosures (TCFD) and the ISSB's IFRS S2 climate standard place heavy emphasis on transition planning.
 Investors now expect interim net-zero targets, board-level oversight, and transparent governance of climate risk.

-Climate risk has become a central narrative for ESG reporting because it highlights business resilience.
-Measuring carbon footprints is not just about compliance - it is about understanding long-term viability.
-As Johan Rockström of the Potsdam Institute put it, humanity is “pushing beyond the limits of a safe operating space, increasing the risk of destabilising the planet.”
-For businesses, reporting is how they demonstrate accountability: disclosing how they will decarbonize, use resources more efficiently, and adapt to an uncertain climate future.
+Climate risk has become a central narrative in ESG reporting because it speaks directly to business resilience.
+Measuring carbon footprints is not just about compliance; it is about understanding long-term viability.
+As Johan Rockström of the Potsdam Institute put it, humanity is "pushing beyond the boundaries of a safe operating space, increasing the risk of destabilizing the planet."
+For companies, reporting is how they demonstrate accountability: disclosing how they will decarbonize, use resources more efficiently, and adapt to an uncertain climate future.

-Climate-related risks have moved into the C-suite agenda.
+Climate-related risks have moved firmly onto the C-suite agenda.
 They require companies to:

-• Assess both physical and transition risks across operations and supply chains.
+• Assess both physical and transition risks across their operations and supply chains.

 • Integrate climate scenarios into financial and strategic planning.

-• Report credibly and transparently, using recognized frameworks like ESRS, TCFD, or ISSB.
+• Report credibly and transparently, using recognized frameworks such as ESRS, TCFD, or ISSB.

-In short, climate risk ensures ESG reporting is not just about investor relations - it is about preparing for the defining business challenge of our time.
+Climate risk ensures that ESG reporting is not just about investor relations; it is about preparing for the defining business challenge of our time.

 Financial and operational implications for mid-market companies

-For Europe’s mid-market companies, the evolving ESG reporting landscape brings both challenges and opportunities.
+For European mid-market companies, the evolving ESG reporting landscape brings both challenges and opportunities.

 The reporting challenge

-Preparing sustainability reports is resource-intensive, especially for firms doing it for the first time.
+Preparing sustainability reports is resource-intensive, especially for companies doing it for the first time.
 Collecting reliable data on carbon emissions, energy use, workforce diversity, or supply chain practices often means:

 • Implementing new data systems or ESG software